necrose99/frabjous/README.md

-# Welcome to the frabjous Gentoo overlay!
+# _Welcome to the frabjous Gentoo overlay!_

 [![Build Status](https://img.shields.io/travis/csmk/frabjous/master.svg?style=flat-square)](https://travis-ci.org/csmk/frabjous)

 This overlay contain only ebuilds for packages that I'm interested in or that have been requested.
 It also include support for the upcoming `libressl` USE flag.

 **DISCLAIMER:** All ebuilds are permanently in the _testing¹_ (~*) branch.
-As such, you should probably consider it to be _unsafe_ and treat it as such.
 Although I use many of these packages in a production environment without major problems and try my best to follow Gentoo's QA standards, please use it with caution, especially crypto related stuff.

 > ¹ *If a package is in testing, it means that the developers feel that it is functional, but has not been thoroughly tested.
 Users using the testing branch might very well be the first to discover a bug in the package in which case